Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

 .... etc ...
 ```

-The backend is now registered and will be automatically instantiated when `"backend": "sample"` is included in the POST request.
+The backend is now registered and will be automatically instantiated when `"backend": "sample"` is included in the request.

 # Creating a new text extractor